TylorS/typed/readme.md

 ## Support

-At present only modern environments that support ES2017 Syntax and dynamic imports, or newer.
-This is  Lets keep the web improving!
+At present only modern environments that support ES2019 Syntax and dynamic imports.
+Lets keep the web improving and stick with the standards!
+This includes the last ~2 versions of Chrome/Chromium, Firefox, Safari, Edge and include Node 12+.

-> Pull requests are always welcomed for documenting any polyfill setup required for supporting any other platforms 😄
+> Pull requests are always welcomed for documenting any polyfill setup required for supporting any other environments 😄